schleuder/schleuder-web/README.md

 ## TODO

+ * Webschleuder:

- * Create lists
+   * Create lists.
- * superadmin-flag for Accounts
+   * superadmin-flag for Accounts.
+   * Highlight unusable keys in keys- and subscription-overview and -detail.
- * Edit own subscriptions as non-admin
+   * Edit own subscriptions as non-admin.
- * Unsubscribe self as non-admin
+   * Unsubscribe self as non-admin.
- * Button: send key to all subscribed addresses
+   * Button: send key to all subscribed addresses.

+  * Schleuder:

+    * Basically every feature but sendkey and sending encrypted messages to subscribers.

 See also `rake notes`